40oleg/Museum/README.md

 # Museum
 The aim of the project is to create software that would help to enlighten, interest, involve people who are far away and do not accept it in the study of art by showing works of art on the desktop screensaver and changing them with some frequency.

+* Application has more than 150 paintings.
+* 7 modes for changing wallpaper.
+* It automatically load after PC starts.
+* Low CPU stress.
+* Low memory consumption.
+* Only Windows 10+ support.

 ## Installation
 1) Download the archive suitable for your operating system
 2) Unpack the archive into some directory, for example D:/Museum
 3) Open the startup panel, hold down the win + r keyboard shortcut and write shell:startup in the drop-down window and press Enter
-4) Move the MuseumServer.exe file there
+4) Move the ./server/MuseumServer.exe file there
-5) Then move the Museum.exe file to the desktop
+5) Then move the ./client/Museum.exe file to the desktop
 6) Restart your computer

 ## Removal